WHAT TO WEAR HIKING: THE FOOLPROOF GUIDE

 Mountain-goers are not renowned for their style, and for good reason.
 Out in the wild, factors such as comfort, weight, functionality, durability, performance, and price trump fashion every time.
 While the odd backcountry fashionista is occasionally to be found, the chances are they’ve paid a pretty penny for their fancy togs and will almost certainly be that one, ever-present group-member imploring you to part with your spare sweater when the weather takes a turn for the worse.

 Whatever your budget, be sure to pick a pair of boots or shoes that are fit to task.
 Ill-fitting or poorly made boots or trail shoes can not only be a source of great pain or discomfort, but can also lead to injury by causing you to walk with an unnatural gait or skipping on important features such as ankle support, grippy soles, adequate cushioning, waterproofing, protective toe rand and/or ample bridge support.

 While many top-of-the-range, technical hiking or mountaineering boots will set you back enough $ to sponsor a small war, there are plenty of more wallet-friendly options out there for those who have no intention of scaling the Eiger’s north face or traversing the Himalaya in winter.
-Check out our guide to The Best Cheap Hiking Boots of 2018 to see our top picks.
+Check out our guide to the best cheap hiking boots to see our top affordable picks.

 A bit of a wild-card entry here.
 Some old-schoolers are apt to lament the visual impact of hikers who look like technicolored candy wrappers out on the trail, but the benefits of wearing slightly garish garb far outweigh the traditionalists’ interests in defending their delicate sensibilities.
 If injured, lost, or otherwise in need of assistance, colorful threads will make you far more easily discoverable than more natural tones.